rafamoreira/vagrant-shell-provisioner/README.md

 This is a collection of recipes for provisioning Vagrant Boxes.

-You just plug your recipes on `provision.sh` file, with this config to provisioner in Vagrant:
+You just plug your recipes on `provision.sh` file, put: `require 'irb'` on the top of Vagrantfile, and this config to provisioner in Vagrantfile too:

 ```ruby
 config.vm.provision :shell do |shell|